micurs/relax.js/readme.md

 The overall stack includes:

-* relax.js - my own real restful framework
+* relax.js - a framework for building truly RESTful web services
 * node.js: the basic runtime engine
 * typescript: the language for both client and server ( v 1.0 compiler )
 * gulp: the build manager
 * bower: the package manager

-The project is completely defined to run within Vagrant so you can run this on a Mac or Windows without any changes.
+All these projects can run within a Vagrant box so you can run this on a Mac or Windows without any changes.

-So the requirements for your machine are VirtualBox and Vagrant.
+For more information on the Relax.js framework check this [readme](relaxjs/readme.md).

 # Install on Windows